T of C

 "Jieshi Diao" (Towering Rock Melody) refers to the melodic structure of the piece; "You Lan" refers to what is expressed by the melody.
 Jieshi Diao has its source in Ballads of Longxi (East Ditch), a se mode matching song melody (xianghe ge) that was actually a song of the Longxi region.4 Longxi is in what is today the northwest part of the Tianshui region of Gansu province; to its south were the Qiang nationality, to the north were the Xiongnu.
 The music of the Longxi Ballad perhaps drew on the musical styles of those minority ethnic groups.5

-This melody (Longxi Ballad) was used to accompany the matching song Walking Out of Summer Gate Ballad,6 as well as the four songs by Cao Cao (155-220): 7
+(As outlined in the Yuefu Shiji, p.542ff Longxi Ballads), this melody was used to accompany the matching song Walking Out of Summer Gate Ballad,6 as well as this set of four songs by Cao Cao (155-220):7

 Coming to the Jin dynasty (265-420),10 this (Jieshi) melody also found use as a dance tune (see YFSJ, Folio 54, in particular for Jin period songs to accompany dance10).
 The Music Annals in the History of the Southern Qi Dynasty (479-502) say, "Jieshi, a poem by the Wu emperor of the Wei dynasty (Cao Cao), was used during the Jin for the Jieshi Dance.
 Its lyrics are in four zhang."
 The so-called lyrics in four zhang are precisely the four songs attributed to Cao Cao.
 Among the matching songs the four sections were called four jie; in qin melodies these are called four pai.11 In the surviving Jieshi Diao You Lan tablature, at the end of each pai the words are written out "pai ends", or "pai ends, big rest".
 Altogether this happens in four places, so this is exactly four pai, and one can see that this originated in the ancient matching song.
 The (Five Jin) Song Poems to Accompany Dance in Yuefu Shiji introduce five pian (segments) accompanying dance during the Jin dynasty.
 Jieshi is one of these.12 (After listing the five) it adds, "The Qi state pared down many old lyrics, and gave them names according to the melodies."
 This Jieshi Melody got its name exactly because it carried on a tradition from the Wei and Jin periods.